 Click to Read an ExcerptCollapse the Excerpt

-Read the beginning of Nightmares and Stardust, the second in the Diamond series of interracial romance books.
-Each of the books in this series can be read as standalones and will keep you hooked with as the mystery unfolds, building suspense with every twisty turn of the page.
+Read the beginning of Nightmares and Stardust tale, the second in the Diamond series of interracial romantic mystery books.
+Each book in this series can be read as standalones and will keep you hooked with as the mystery unfolds, building suspense with every twisty turn of the page.

 The car behind is approaching fast.
 Too fast to be safe on these sand roads.
 I slow and move to the side.
 I can’t pull too far over because there’s a ditch before the space opens up into vast pasturelands.